Apliz/Separatab/README.md

 As a User,
 So that I can organise my browser experience,
 I want to group tabs together with seperators.

+---

+As a User,
+So that I can manage my tabs,
+I want to see all active tabs in a drop down menu.

+As a user,
+so that I can interact with the extension,
+I want to be able to select different tabs to group.